tebelorg/TLE/README.md

 # Pipeline
 Feature|Details
 :-----:|:------
-Beyond Mapping|support string manipulation and formulas New Endpoints|database connections for read and write
+New Endpoints|database connections for read and write Enhancements|support string manipulation and formulas

 # License
 TA.ETL is open-source software released under the MIT license